IW714/fabrik_proto/README.md

     npm run dev
     ```
     **Access the Frontend:**
-    - React App: http://localhost:5173/ (this may be different depening on what ports are available)
+    - React App: http://localhost:5173/ (this may be different depending on what ports are available)

 ## 🤝 Contributing